Upgrade Your Outdoor Lighting

-Every homeowner knows the necessity of lighting both indoors and out, but spending the time and money on high quality statement lighting will not only make you smile each time you flip on the light switch and admire its beauty, but it will also add value to your home.
+Every homeowner knows the necessity of lighting both indoors and out.
+Spending the time and money on high-quality statement lighting will not only make you smile each time you flip on the light switch and admire its beauty, but also add value to your home.

-Lighting is all about form and function, the choices should complement the style of the home and their placement should serve a real purpose.
+Lighting is all about form and function, and your choices should complement the style of your home.
+Similarly, the placement of your outdoor lights should serve a real purpose, and not be randomly spread about.

 Covered patios and porches are a favorite place for all to gather in fair weather.
 Set a table to dine al fresco or include a seating area for lounging on lazy days.
 Either way, you’ll need lighting for when the sun sets.
 Suspended outdoor lanterns over table tops or conversation zones let you linger longer.

-Add similar drama to your outdoor space with any of these three hanging lanterns below.
-They're all dramatic yet classic and will complement any transitional outdoor space.
+Add similar drama to your outdoor space with any of hanging lantern design.
+This type of profile offers a dramatic yet classic look and will complement a wide range of outdoor spaces.

 Long porches and breezy cabanas in warm climates need outdoor ceiling fans to circulate air overhead.
 In lieu of a chandelier, look to stylish sconces to balance the decor.
 Repeat the same sconces around the space for uniformity and even spots of illumination when the space is in use during evening hours.